Dead-Archie/Angular-DataTable/README.md

 ### pagination & Pagination Information
   `dir-pagination-controls` directive for displaying pagination and pagination information.
 It has 4 attributes
 	* `max-size="7"` // it indicates number of nodes.
 E.g. for max-size=”7” .
 		Total nodes including (…) is 7.
 By default max-size is set by 5.
 If developer write max-size<5, then by default it will take max-size=”5” .
 	* `direction-links="true"` // to show “Prev” & “next” button.
 For hide make it false.
 	* `boundary-links="false"` // It indicates anchor tag for current page number.
 	* `pagination-id="tableView"` // Pagination-id is unique Id for every dataTable.
 It is an optional field It’s 			map with the pagination with dataTable.
 Developer has to mention pagination-id 2 times, In dir-pagination-controls & dir-paginate.

+### Sorting
+   For this feature `arcOrderBy` is using .
+For every sorting we are passing column-name in sortKey as a Boolean `true/false` value.

+### Items Per Page
+  This attribute is used for the __number of rows__ to display in a page.
+E.g. For above snippet  it is deafalutly set by 5 (5 rows per page).